nitin-kumar40320/Selfie2Animation/README.md

 The dataset contains several thousand samples of selfie images and face images of anime characters.

-This project is an implementation of the CartoonGAN model proposed in the paper "CartoonGAN: Generative Adversarial Networks for Photo Cartoonization"(https://openaccess.thecvf.com/content_cvpr_2018/papers/Chen_CartoonGAN_Generative_Adversarial_CVPR_2018_paper.pdf).
+This project is an implementation of the CartoonGAN model proposed in the paper "[CartoonGAN: Generative Adversarial Networks for Photo Cartoonization]"(https://openaccess.thecvf.com/content_cvpr_2018/papers/Chen_CartoonGAN_Generative_Adversarial_CVPR_2018_paper.pdf).

 The main proposals in this paper include:
   - New and efficient Generator and Discriminator Architectures